 Even if you’re making a purchase and someone gives you the side-eye for choosing a cheaper option, remember one thing.
 Holding on to your dollars will provide you with future financial stability and flexibility.
 You can be proud of that kind of budgeting maturity.

 This one may sound silly (and it certainly can get some laughs), but stop being embarrassed by farting.
-OK, if you let one rip in the middle of a business meeting, it may feel mortifying.
+OK, letting one rip in the middle of a business meeting may feel mortifying.
 In front of your significant other, though?
 Relax — they do it, too.

 Being comfortable enough to relieve abdominal discomfort is a great thing about being in a relationship.
 You might both still giggle, but no one’s getting judged.
 It’s just a funny noise and a momentary smell.
-So when it happens, take it in stride.
+So when it happens, could you take it in stride?

-Almost 50% of the global population is female, meaning half of us to get a period.
+Almost 50% of the global population is female, meaning half of us get a period.
 But when is the last time you remember seeing someone openly carrying a tampon or pad?
-Getting your period is still big secret women and girls should hide.
+Getting your period is still big secret women, and girls should hide.
 Talk about outdated!

 There are lots of reasons to be open about periods.
-Frank conversations help people better understand how their bodies work.
-Plus, knowing what’s expected can help you recognize when you may need to see a doctor.
+Frank’s conversations help people better understand how their bodies work.
+Knowing what’s expected can help you recognize when you need to see a doctor.
 Remember, getting your period is as natural as breathing.
 No one should make you feel differently.